adamkski/hockey-pool/README.md

           past_playoffs = replace_na(past_playoffs, 0) )
 ```

-For a quick check, I just calculated how much any players we’ve seen
-before have aged.
+For a quick check, I just calculated how much any players we've seen before have aged.

 ``` r
 nhl_2019 %>%